lbhm/fainder/README.md

 ```

 If you also want to execute the analysis notebooks and generate the plots we show in our paper,
 replace the last line with `pip install -e ".[analysis]"`.
-Note that in order to recreate the plots
+Note that to recreate the plots
 as they appear in the paper, you also need a working LaTeX installation on your computer (see the
 [Matplotlib docs](https://matplotlib.org/stable/users/explain/text/usetex.html) for details).
 If
 you just want to recreate the results and do not care about the layout, you can remove the call to